This project was completed by a team at Yale led by Dr. Ranjit Bindra

-Dr. Ranjith Menon Muraleedharan – Yale University School of Medicine
+Dr. Ranjith Menon Muraleedharan – Broad Institute of MIT and Harvard

 CureSearch Young Investigator Award: 2020-2022